 Chest Butterfly Tattoo

 Placing a butterfly in the center of your chest makes a statement.
 Going for a red color will add to that drama and make it feel as though it’s a part of your skin, rather than inked on.

-A collection of butterflies along the collarbone feels very “feminine” because of the curves from the bone and the movement of the design.
+A collection of butterflies along the collarbone feels very chic and delicate because of the curves of the bone and the movement of the design.
 Because the collarbones add a bit of daintiness, you can also feel free to use a lot of blackwork if you wish.

 Add-On Butterfly Tattoo

-Thanks to their ability to be any size without losing detail, butterflies are a great add-on tattoo.
+Thanks to their ability to be any size without losing detail, butterflies are great add-ons to existing tattoos.
 If you’ve already got ink and are faced with filling an empty space, why not choose a butterfly design?

 Word Butterfly Tattoo